pkp/pkp-docs/upgrading-ojs-2-to-3/en/upgrade-planning.md

 13. Evaluate, test, and troubleshoot your new OJS 3 site
 14. Training and setup

-This chapter focuses on the planning and human resources aspects of the upgrade process.
-The next chapter covers technical aspects.
+This chapter focuses on the initial planning and human resources steps of the upgrade process.
+The next chapter covers technical steps.

 ## Decide if and when you want to upgrade